SALARY GUIDE

 JIB rates represent the minimum agreed pay for each grade.
 Many employers pay above these rates, particularly in regions with high demand or skills shortages.
 The JIB package includes significant additional benefits beyond the headline hourly rate: 21 days of annual holiday plus bank holidays, weekly sick pay, a pension scheme, and death-in-service benefit.
 When these benefits are valued alongside the hourly rate, the total compensation package is considerably more than the rate alone suggests.

 To move up the JIB grading structure, electricians need to complete specific qualifications and demonstrate competence.
-Progression from Installer to Approved Electrician requires the AM2 assessment, while the Technician grade requires additional qualifications such as the C&G 2391 (Inspection and Testing).
+The ladder runs Apprentice Stage 1-4, Electrical Labourer / Trainee Stage 1, Trainee Stage 2, Trainee Stage 3, Electrician, Approved Electrician, and finally Site or Installation Technician.
+Progression from Electrician to Approved Electrician requires the AM2 assessment, while the Site or Installation Technician grade requires additional qualifications such as the C&G 2391 (Inspection and Testing).
 Each step up the grading ladder comes with a meaningful pay increase.
+The current agreement also sets further rises of 4.6% in January 2027 and 4.85% in January 2028.

 Try Elec-Mate free for 7 days